Our Events

 About Us

 We are a group of approximately 50 people with various levels of interest in Buddhism and Meditation.
-We include people who call themselves Buddhist and have practiced for decades, people who are interested only in Meditation practice.
+We include people who call themselves Buddhist and have practiced for decades, and people who are interested only in meditation practice.
 We are of all ages and we welcome anyone with an interest in Buddhism or meditation.
-We are physically based in Killaloe, County Clare and include active members from all over the region.
+We are based in Killaloe, County Clare and include active members from all over the region.
 We exist mainly through events which include daily meditation practice, community (Sangha) evenings, and monthly retreat days.

 Triratna buddhism

 A human life inevitably has some elements of suffering, such as sickness, old age, bereavement etc. Buddhism faces this reality and provides a path that helps to accept and alleviate life’s suffering.
 The ultimate goal is to fully realize freedom from suffering and achieve full liberation or enlightenment and reach ‘Nirvana’.
 Triratna (formerly Friends of the Western Buddhist Order) is a form of Buddhism brought to the west by Sangharakshita – an English man who spent two decades in India studying Buddhism under various teachers.
 He has worked extensively to translate Buddhist texts and concepts to English while emphasizing its relevance to modern western life.

 There is no expectation that people attending courses or visiting the centre will be Buddhists, nor that they will agree with Buddhist teachings.
 Classes are an opportunity to learn and test out Buddhist practices in the light of one’s own experience, and in an atmosphere of friendly, encouraging, open communication.
 Teaching is done by members of the Triratna Buddhist Order who are themselves experienced in the practice and study Buddhism.

 A meditation course can provide a good introduction to Buddhism.
 The program or focus might vary, but all the introduction courses teach the two core meditation practices: mindfulness of breathing, and development of loving kindness (metta).

-For details on Triratna Centre locations worldwide and other activities, visit www.buddhistcenter.com, or for more information about Triratna Buddhism in Ireland visit www.dublinbuddhistcenter.org.
+For details on Triratna Centre locations worldwide and other activities, visit www.buddhistcenter.com, or for more information about Triratna Buddhism in Ireland visit www.dublinbuddhistcentre.org.

-The Killaloe Meditation Centre is are closely connected to the Dublin Buddhist Centre which is the main base of the Triratna Buddhist Community in Ireland.
+The Killaloe Meditation Centre is closely connected to the Dublin Buddhist Centre which is the main base of the Triratna Buddhist Community in Ireland.

 After being ordained in 2005, Sanghashura started teaching men and women to meditate in Killaloe, introducing them to the wider context of the Triratna Buddhist Community.
 He has devoted himself to creating what we call Sangha, a community of people who want to deepen a practice of meditation and Buddhism together, supporting each other in this pursuit.